thescientress/web-dev/index.md

 <Section id="sophia" type="alt">

-## Safe smart contract development with Sophia
+## Safe Smart Contract Development with Sophia
-Sophia is a language in the ML family.
-It is a strongly typed and has a restricted mutable state.
-Sophia is a functional Ocaml like language which syntax most resembles that of Reason.
+Sophia is functional Smart Contract language in the ML family.
+It is strongly-typed and has a restricted mutable state.
+Sophia is a Ocaml-like language with syntax mostly resembling that of Reason.

 ::: slot body